MeinePeptide

 Overview

 KPV is the C-terminal tripeptide of α-melanocyte stimulating hormone — lysine, proline, valine.
 It carries the anti-inflammatory activity of the parent hormone without the pigmentation or appetite effects, which makes it interesting as a clean inflammation tool.
-The mechanism story is solid: KPV blunts NF-κB signalling, reduces pro-inflammatory cytokines, and has shown protective effects in animal models of colitis, dermatitis, and topical wound inflammation.
-Where it gets fuzzy is the human evidence.
-A few small open-label trials in inflammatory bowel disease show benefit; the rest of the claims (gut healing, skin inflammation, joint discomfort) live on cell-culture studies and user reports.
-It's well-tolerated and short — and probably better as a targeted anti-inflammatory adjunct than as a monotherapy for anything serious.
+KPV blunts NF-κB signalling, reduces pro-inflammatory cytokines, and has shown protective effects in animal models of colitis, dermatitis, and topical wound inflammation.
+The human evidence is thinner: a few small open-label trials in inflammatory bowel disease show benefit; the rest of the claims (gut healing, skin inflammation, joint discomfort) live on cell-culture studies and user reports.
+Well-tolerated and probably better as a targeted anti-inflammatory adjunct than as monotherapy for anything serious.[1]

 Evidence quality